pluto-collections/.github/profile/README.md

 - **Session Management**: Easily save and restore browsing sessions, allowing you to pick up where you left off without losing tabs or important information.

 - **Tab Management**: Experience better tab management with features such as tab grouping, pinning, and previewing.
 Keep your tabs organized and accessible for improved productivity.

-- **Efficient Performance**: Enjoy a fast and responsive browsing experience, thanks to optimized performance and resource management.

 ## Pluto Text Editor